dharmit/dharmitshah/content/blog/ansible-series-part-4.md

 See how the `name` we set for every task in the `playbook.yaml` file is shown in above output.
 As an aside, execute the very same command again and observe the output.
-Everything that show `changed` in above output will instead show as `ok` because nothing *changed* in remote systems as everything was setup just a few seconds back. :wink:
+Everything that shows `changed` in above output will instead show as `ok` because nothing *changed* in remote systems as everything was setup just a few seconds back. :wink:

 ### That's it for this post

 In upcoming posts, we'll be creating an example application and deploying that using Ansible Playbooks.
-Although it won'tbe as complex as most real-life applications and their deployments, it'll give a fair idea of Ansible can be used in deploying non-trivial applications.
+Although it won't be as complex as most real-life applications and their deployments, it'll give a fair idea of how Ansible can be used to deploy non-trivial applications.

 If you have any feedback/suggestions, leave it in the comment section at the bottom of the post.
 Until next time. :wink: